EmanuellQA/telliot-qa-install-script/README.md

+Telliot-Alt version help installer for Tellor's Telliot on Pulsechain.
+This script will clone and install telliot-feeds-alt, telliot-core-alt and, optionally, the disputable-values-monitor-alt.

-Devs, read what the install.sh will install if installing in your main machine.
+!If you're installing in your main machine, please, read the install.sh before installing!

-If installing in a disposable VM with linux bash, just run:
+Recommended to install in a Linux Virtual Machine with linux bash(Ubuntu, for example).
+Copy and paste the line below in your terminal and run it:

-curl -O https://raw.githubusercontent.com/EmanuellQA/telliot-qa-install-script/main/install.sh && chmod +x install.sh && ./install.sh && cd telliot-feeds-qa-test && source venv/bin/activate
+curl -O https://raw.githubusercontent.com/fetchoracle/telliot-install-script-alt/refs/heads/main/install.sh && chmod +x install.sh && ./install.sh && cd telliot-feeds-alt && source venv/bin/activate

-The script will isntall telliot-feeds-qa, telliot-core-qa and optionally dvm-qa.
+Note, everytime you need to run Telliot again, you need to enter the venv environment from inside the telliot feeds folder: source/venv/bin/activate